snigam275/california-house-price-prediction/README.md

 ### 📌 Additional Insights from ML
 * Linear regression with a single feature (median_income) demonstrated a clear income-house value relationship.
 * Feature importance plot from Random Forest identified top contributing features like median_income, area_density, and total_rooms.

+###  6. Power BI Dashboard
+An interactive Power BI dashboard was created for visual storytelling and business understanding:
+* 📊 KPIs like average housing age, median income, and total population.
+* 📌 Geo-scatter map shows population concentration across California.
+* 🧩 Filters allow segmentation by age category and ocean proximity.
+* 🟣 Doughnut charts reveal distribution of houses and rooms based on proximity to ocean.
+* 📈 Dynamic bar and table views track median house values by multiple factors.